Maine marijuana laws

 After voters gave a thumbs-up to Question 1 in 2016, the legislature passed “An Act to Legalize Marijuana,” statute IB 2015, c.
 5. The bill permits the recreational use, retail sale of, and taxation of marijuana.
 As with alcohol sales, the law permitted municipalities to vote on whether to be a “dry town.”

-The state has been working in fits and starts ever since to get dispensaries licensed so they can open.
-That will finally happen on October 9, 2020.
+The state worked in fits and starts ever since to get retail stores licensed so they could open, which finally happened on Oct.
+9, 2020.

 Maine medical marijuana laws